Meta Decides to Shut down Threads in Turkey Starting from April 29

 - Previously in 2022, Turkey imposed a massive fine of $18.6 million on Meta for combining user data across Facebook, WhatsApp, and Instagram.

-- Following up with that order, the TCA announced this January that it would be imposing an additional fine of $160,000 each day if Meta did not comply with its previous order.
+- As a follow-up to that, the TCA announced this January that it would be imposing an additional fine of $160,000 each day that Meta does not comply with its previous order.

-- But then, in December 2023, Meta again linked Instagram and Threads which triggered another investigation by the TCA which was concluded last month.
+- Then in December 2023, Meta again linked Instagram and Threads which triggered another investigation by the TCA which was concluded last month.

 The report said that Meta has already been operating for many years and has a diverse user base.
 Naturally, it’s the go-to choice for most advertisers which leaves Meta’s competitors with very little business.